dma-neves/tinysm/README.md

 ## Usage

-tinysm is composed of four concepts:
+Tinysm conforms to the following model:

-- The `State` type, which can be a primitive data type, an enum, etc. See example below.
+- The `State` type can be a primitive data type, an enum, etc. See example below.
-- The `event` describes an event that can trigger a transition between states.
-We can define such events using a class that inherits from `event`.
-Inside the class we implement any logic we desire, and whenever we want to trigger a transition, we call the `trigger` method from the parent class.
+- An `event` can trigger a transition between states.
+We define such events using a class that inherits from `event`.
+Inside the class we implement any logic we desire, and call the `trigger` method from the parent class to initiate a state transition.
 If no specific logic is required, we simply instantiate an `event` object, and call `trigger` whenever necessary.
-- The `event_group`.
-If multiple events should trigger the same state transition, we group them using an `event_group`.
+- If multiple events should trigger the same state transition, we group them using an `event_group`.
 The `event_group` constructor receives a vector of `event` addresses.
 - The `tsm` allows us to declaratively define the relation between state transitions and events or event groups.
 The `tsm` constructor receives a default state, and a map whose keys are tuples `<start_state, end_state>`, and values are events or event groups.
 If needed, it is also possible to dynamically add and remove transitions.
+- The `tsm` constructor can optionally receive two additional parameters, an `enter_callbacks`and `exit_callbacks`.
+These allow us to describe callback functions to execute whenever a state is entered or exited.
+Both these parameters must be maps whose keys are a state, and value a `std::function<void(void)>`.
+See the [clock example](examples/clock.cpp).

 ## Elevator Example